mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 ### Prepare required files

-- clone the repo G-Node/gin-bc20 from gin.g-node.org and copy the contents (minus the git directory) to $PROJ_ROOT directory on the server.
+- clone the repo G-Node/gin-bc20 from gin.g-node.org and copy the contents (minus the git directory) to the `$PROJ_ROOT` directory on the server.
 - update the `.env` file content
 - update the `docker-compose.yml` file
   - to match the appropriate docker containers e.g.: